ddwalk77/FDIP/README.md

 ## Analysis of Results
 In summary, as expected from the data analysis and exploration, no further insights were gained and accuracy is low.
-Results are no better than a guess of the top value counts, which is demonstrated in the confusion matrix for Random Forest predicting UNITS CATEGORY using the top two features.
+Accuracy expectation would be at least 90% to ensure we are not matching by default, preferably higher.Results are no better than a guess of the top value counts, which is demonstrated in the confusion matrix for Random Forest predicting UNITS CATEGORY using the top two features.
 The confusion matrix demonstrates that the algorithm is ignoring all categories except the top value count category of one.
 As revealed in the data analysis section, this accounts for 61.63% of the information.
 This algorithm has an accuracy of 61.64%.
 It is simply matching by default.
 Since a good fit could not be found due to the